 To schedule a pickup or delivery, please contact the Second Harvest Food Bank Response Center at 937-325-8715 ext.
 103. This is a dedicated phone line available from 10:00 a.m. to 2:00 p.m.
 Monday thru Friday.

 Due to high call volumes, we may not be able to immediately answer your call.
 If that should happen, please leave a message with your name, phone number, and address.
 We will make every effort to return your call by the end of the business day.

 Since the COVID-19 pandemic hit, we no longer have an in-person pantry.
 However, we do offer our drive-thru distribution on Wednesday and Friday from 12-2pm.
 Here you can drive through our alley and safely receive an array of food, placed directly in your vehicle.
-We also offer pick-up Monday, Tuesday, and Thursday from 10am-2pm by visiting our alley for pick-up.
+We also offer pick-up Monday thru Friday from 9am-3pm by visiting our alley for pick-up.

 Our mobile pantry is designed to allow clients to come up to a pop-up shop style distribution where they can choose which foods they are receiving for their household.
 Being a mobile truck, we are able to go across all three counties, especially targeting more rural areas where the need is greater.

 Senior Program (CSFP)

 Commodity Supplemental Food Program (CSFP) is a federally funded program for people who are 60+ years of age and whose household income is 130% or less of the federal poverty guidelines.
 Each month we provide a 40 lb box of nutritious food to over 1,300 seniors throughout Clark, Champaign, and Logan Counties.